Travel Advice for Morocco

 We have developed a good relationship with a local car supplier and you should always receive a well-maintained vehicle.

-In addition to your printed itinerary we will also supply, where necessary, the contact details and directions, usually via Googlemaps, for each hotel or excursion you have reserved to avoid unnecessary frustration trying to locate them, particularly at the end of a long day's drive.
-Please contact us if you feel extra information is required.
+In addition to your final and more detailed itinerary we will also supply, where necessary, the contact details and directions, usually via Googlemaps on Vamoos, for each hotel you have reserved to avoid unnecessary frustration trying to locate them, particularly at the end of a long day's drive.

 Private English-Speaking Driver Service